 It is difficult to generalise about the diet, habits and behaviour of moths as these can be as diverse as their appearance.
 Some moths are elegant pollinators of flowers, while others feed on stored foods.
 Many species are considered pernicious pests in agriculture, while most of them pose no physical threat to man at any stage of their life cycle.
 Moths often become food for many creatures including mammals, birds, reptiles, arachnids, other insects, amphibians and even certain varieties of plants.
 Most property owners come into contact with moths when they feast on food kept in the pantry or attack fabrics in their linen closets.

-Moths are known for being able to destroy wool, but webbing clothes moths are actually drawn to a wide range of natural materials such as fur, silk, felt, feathers and hair.
+Moths are known for being able to destroy wool, but common clothes moths (also known as webbing clothes moths) are actually drawn to a wide range of natural materials such as fur, silk, felt, feathers and hair.
 These moths are a shiny golden colour and about 2.5 to 5 cm long.

 The clothes moth species shun light and usually reside in dark areas like wardrobes, attics and basements, hiding between fabric folds or in forgotten corners.
 A moth infestation often occurs long before occupants have even realised they are there, by which time furniture and clothes may have already been ruined.